ericdowell/react-yah-lib/README.md

 ## What does this library solve?

-Removing the `swtich` statement often takes used with React Reducers and remove the obvious repeating pattern.
+Removing the `swtich` statement often times used with React Reducers and remove the obvious repeating pattern.

 Take for example this reducer/context: